|Income limit - remittance basis automatic||£2,000||£2,000|

 |Long term resident - 12 of the previous 14 years||£60,000 p.a.||£50,000 p.a.|

 |Long term resident - 17 of the last 20 years||£90,000 p.a.|

 - The remittance basis of taxation for non UK income and gains must be claimed by most taxpayers who are UK resident but not domiciled here, or not ordinarily resident.

 - Those with unremitted foreign income and gains below the limit of £2,000 are automatically entitled to the remittance basis, with no loss of personal allowances.

 - Where the remittance basis is claimed the taxpayer loses his right to UK income tax personal allowances and capital gains tax annual exemption.

 - For those who have been resident for the year of claim and meet the previous residency conditions shown, the remittance basis is only available on payment of the amount shown, as a tax charge on unremitted income and gains.
 This payment is in addition to the tax on remitted income and gains.
-No UK personal allowances or capital gains tax exemption would be available.
 The charge does not apply to children aged under 18.
 The change counts as UK tax paid for the purposes of Gift Aid.